 Shelagh Donnelly explains why it’s time for administrative professionals to put away the superhero capes and connotations

-Have you noticed the prevalence lately of depictions of admin. professionals as caped office heroes swooping in to the rescue of their (presumably incompetent or endangered) colleagues?
+Have you noticed the prevalence lately of depictions of administrative professionals as caped office heroes swooping in to rescue their (presumably incompetent or endangered) colleagues?

 I have, and I am here to make the case for leaving such caped crusaders to the comic books and movies where I believe they belong.
 Why?
 I suggest to you that such depictions are counterproductive to efforts around the globe to elevate perceptions of the administrative role.